Who should buy the Birkenstock Arran

 Wear this sneaker with skinny jeans, cropped jeans or leggings, and shorts for a street-smart look.
 Whether you are going to work or running an errand to the grocery store, this Birkenstock sneaker will never fail to impress.

 This sneaker features an anatomically contoured cork-latex footbed that is fully removable.
 It provides excellent arch support for all-day wear.
 The deep heel cup offers stabilizing support while its built-in metatarsal support hugs the natural curves of the feel for a customized feel.

 History of Birkenstock Arran

 Birkenstock’s history extends as far back as the 1700s.
 The company was started by a committed cobbler named Johann Adam Birkenstock in Germany.
 After more than a century in 1896, Konrad Birkenstock, Johann Adam’s great-grandson, began making flexible footbed insoles.

 In 1925, Konrad bought a factory in Friedberg, Hesse.
 It has a larger production facility and extensive grounds.
 The production of his insoles happened day and night and one of the products manufactured was the legendary blue insole.

 Fast forward to 1963, Karl Birkenstock launched a revolutionary sandal which he called Madrid.
 It is the first-ever sandal with a flexible footbed.
-It became the foundation for the comfortable footwear that we know today.
 In 1988, Birkenstock became the first shoe manufacturing company in the world to use solvent-free, water-soluble adhesives almost exclusively.

 Nice to know